AKASHBKUMAR/AI_Lab_2023-24/Ex.No4Alphabetapruning.md

 ### Result:
-    Thus the best score of max player was found using Alpha Beta Pruning.
+    Thus, the best score of max player was found using Alpha Beta Pruning.